dbrennand/PS2Alert.me/README.md

 1. Web application (frontend - PS2Alert.me):

-    - Users select the Planetside 2 server(s) to subscribe to alert notifications for and a [Service Worker](frontend/sw.js) is registered to receive push notifications.
+    - Users select the PlanetSide 2 server(s) to subscribe to alert notifications for and a [Service Worker](frontend/sw.js) is registered to receive push notifications.

 2. MongoDB (Backend):